Anhthangtshn/flutter_draggable_gridview/README.md

 A delegate that controls the layout of the children within the GridView.

 ##### listOfWidgets:
-listOfWidgets is use to show the widgets inside the GridView.builder to provide the drag & drop functionality.
+This property contains list of widgets and it is use to show the widget inside the GridView.builder to provide the drag & drop functionality.

 ##### dragCompletion:
-this property contains DragCompletion implementation.
+This property contains DragCompletion implementation.
 You have to override and store updated list (if needed).

 ## Optional parameters

 ##### isOnlyLongPress:
-this property contains boolean value.
-If this property is false then it works with simple press draggable or else it works with long press. default value is 'true'.
+This property contains ```bool``` value.
+If this property is ```false``` then it works with simple press draggable or else it works with long press. default value is 'true'.

 ##### dragFeedback:
-this property contains DragFeedback implementation.
+This property contains DragFeedback implementation.
 If this property overrides then you have to return a Widget and we will use this widget in feedback.
 Learn more about feedback from [Draggable](https://api.flutter.dev/flutter/widgets/Draggable-class.html#:~:text=Draggable%20class%20Null%20safety,user's%20finger%20across%20the%20screen) class.

 ##### dragPlaceHolder:
-this property contains DragPlaceHolder implementation.
+This property contains DragPlaceHolder implementation.
 If this property overrides then you have to return a PlaceHolderWidget and we will use this widget in place holder.

 ##### dragChildWhenDragging:
-this property contains DragChildWhenDragging implementation.
+This property contains DragChildWhenDragging implementation.
 If this property overrides then you have to return a Widget and we will display this widget instead of child when drags are under way.
 Learn more about childWhenDragging from [Draggable](https://api.flutter.dev/flutter/widgets/Draggable-class.html#:~:text=Draggable%20class%20Null%20safety,user's%20finger%20across%20the%20screen) class.

 ### Last but not least :heart_eyes: